Get started with Italian for beginners using the award-winning Rosetta Stone App.

 Italian – gnocchi Spanish – ñoqui

 To further improve your Italian pronunciation, you’ll need to receive accurate and immediate feedback.
 This critical step will allow you to make any and all needed corrections to your pronunciation.
-Then, after you’ve learned the correct pronunciation, you’ll need to practice until you develop a comfortable feel for shaping the specific sounds that make up spoken Italian.
+Then, after you’ve learned the correct pronunciation, you’ll need to practise until you develop a comfortable feel for shaping the specific sounds that make up spoken Italian.
 Rosetta Stone embeds our proven and patented TruAccent™ speech-recognition engine into every language learning lesson.
 It provides you with the accurate and immediate feedback you must have for correct pronunciation.
 TruAccent was developed by scanning and then analyzing the speech of native and non-native Italian speakers.
 You will find it can be an extremely powerful tool to help you learn to speak and understand Italian.

 After new language learners have acquired the building blocks of speaking Italian, they will be able to readily transition to longer phrases that make up everyday conversations.
 Rosetta Stone’s quick, 10-minute language lessons are designed for exactly this approach.
 You’ll be on your way to speaking Italian with comfort and confidence before you know it.